Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 ### Prepare your web host details document
 - Besides credentials, there are commands, os specs, and other details you want to save somewhere about your web host that you may need to reference later

-### What’s the appropriate Dedicated Server package
+### What’s the appropriate Company and Dedicated Server package
 - RAM, number of cores, storage space, etc.
-- I will create a guide on how to communicate our full stack app’s use case, simultaneous users, memory use by the process and memory,  bandwidth use, storage disk space, etc to a server specialist that can decide the package and maybe install the architecture in the terminal.
+- Create a guide on how to communicate your full stack app or business use cas:, simultaneous users, memory use by the process and memory,  bandwidth use, storage disk space, etc to a server specialist that can decide the package and maybe install the architecture in the terminal.
 - Does pricing include cpanel and os license?
 	- Or choose a free web hosting control panel and free linux distro?
 Downside of free may be lack of features and/or more custom terminal command work.
 Eg. Ubuntu 22 with CloudPanel
+- If rented colocation
+	- Do we have an online remote access tool like IPMI (Intelligent Platform Management Interface) so we can do recovery, reinstallation, etc. Otherwise we have to ask support team to reinstall which could take hours and have our website downtime for hours.
+	- Is there hardware virtualization supported on the CPU?
+This lets me create VMs that act like VPS, so I can house all business logic in the VPS and restart the VPS from my dedicated server SSH.
+Crashes would affect the in-housed VPS instead of the dedicated server.
+This prevents having to rely on the support team and I can get right to restarting, minimizing downtime.
+		- If there's hardware virtualization, is KVM (kernel) type of hardware virtualization supported?
+That's faster than the other types of hardware virtualization
+		- How many VMs are supported with our current cpu cores and threads?
+For calculations, refer to [[Calculating number of VMs supported]]
+		- If there's no hardware virtualization, is the server specs fast enough for OS based virtualization into VPS?
 - Setup billing auto renewal?

 ### How to select for OS
 - They usually install for you
+- And then find out what the package installer is based on the OS name (Search Google)

 ---